 Breakdown.
 Add European breakdown insurance to your cover, including repatriating your car to the UK, as this can save you a fortune in garage bills, storage for your broken down car in France, a hotel for the night, a hire car… Oh yes we know.
 Breakdown insurance is one of the best bits of holiday planning ever, it has saved us from a night sleeping rough in the middle of nowhere and unimaginable costs incurred leaving a car in France to be fixed, paid for us to get back to the UK for work then back to France to pick it up.

 Motorway driving?
-Carry cash to pay the the péage, toll – these can range from €1 to more than €20, sometimes just by going in a different direction.
+A quick way to pay the péage, toll, is with your bank card.
+Pop it into the slot after your toll ticket.
+Cash is of course accepted.
+Tolls can range from €1 to more than €20, sometimes just by going in a different direction.
 Or:

 - Get a Libert-t auto toll pass online and zoom through the tolls without a care.
 Until you check your bank statement, as this method takes the fees by direct debit.